Total Funding: $18.5 million*

 Lack of jobs is the leading concern of working-age citizens in Bosnia and Herzegovina (BiH).
-BiH lags behind its neighbors in political and economic progress, compelling foreign investors to do business in neighboring countries with better EU prospects and a more competitive investment climate.
+Unemployment rates in BiH range from 24 percent to 44 percent and are especially high for youth.
+BiH lags behind its neighbors in political and economic reforms.
 As a result, the level of Foreign Direct Investment per capita in BiH is among the lowest in the region.
-BiH needs to unlock its potential sources of economic growth, increase productivity of private enterprises, and substantially improve the business environment to attract investment.
+At the local level, economic growth has been hampered by a number of factors, including costly and lengthy business startup processes, inadequately skilled workforce, inaccessible credit and a lack of municipal engagement in attracting investors.
+BiH needs to unlock its potential for economic growth, increase productivity of private enterprises, and substantially improve the business environment to attract investments and increase exports.
 This means improving economic governance, institutions, systems and processes to increase private sector competitiveness.
-Unemployment rates in BiH range from 24% to 44% and are especially high for youth.
-At the local level, economic growth has been undermined by a number of factors, including the lack of innovative, business-led strategies for creating jobs and attracting investment.
-Even after developing a strategy for economic development, few municipalities have been able to draw significant investment and the subsequent jobs that come with it.

 USAID’s Growth-Oriented Local Development (GOLD) project is jointly-financed by USAID and the Swedish International Development and Cooperation Agency (Sida).
 To assist local communities in achieving their economic growth and development goals, the GOLD project:

 • Promotes integrated and inclusive local economic development (LED) planning and implementation – across municipalities, cantons, and entities – in the sectors with the highest potential for rapid, sustainable job growth;

 • Helps unlock the economic potential of municipal assets and promote new investments that support the targeted sectors through public-private partnerships;

 • Engages stakeholders to improve public service delivery and the business enabling environment reforms;